uk-gov-mirror/hmrc.debt-transformation-acceptance-tests/README.md

 sm --start DTD_ALL
 ./run_interesting_forecasting_api_tests.sh

-To run Interesting forecasting api tests against localhost, use the following command:
+To run statement of liability api tests against localhost, use the following command:

 sm --start DTD_ALL
 run_statement_of_liability_api_tests.sh